5 main pathways

 How Much Does It Cost to Get EU Citizenship or Residency?

-Getting EU citizenship or residency isn't just about paperwork; it comes with real costs that vary significantly depending on the pathway you choose.
+EU citizenship or residency comes with costs that vary by pathway.

 Here's what to expect:

-Whether you're applying through descent, marriage, work, or investment, you'll likely face some core costs:
+- Whether you're applying through descent, marriage, work, or investment, you'll likely face some core costs: Legal Fees Hiring an immigration lawyer or specialist is highly recommended.
+Expect fees from 2,000 to 8,000 euros depending on the country and complexity of your case.

 Investment Minimums: Golden Visa Programs